citp/privacy-policy-historical/p/pr/pri/princetonreview.com.md

   * enforce our terms and conditions,
   * provide our advertisements to you when you visit other sites,
   * perform functions as otherwise described to you at the time of collection, and
-  * register you with and display your profile on other education sites owned by our parent company, IAC/InterActiveCorp.
+  * register you with and display your profile on other education sites owned by our affiliated companies.